HomeCalculatorsChemistryRate Constant Calculator

 How to use this Rate Constant calculator

-1. Run your reaction under controlled temperature and measure the initial concentration [A]₀ at t = 0.
-Record the concentration [A]t at a known later time t.
+1. Run your reaction under controlled, constant temperature and record the initial concentration [A]₀ at t = 0.

-4. Enter [A]t in mol/L in the Concentration at time t [A]t field.
-[A]t must be less than [A]₀.
+5. Enter [A]t in mol/L into the Concentration at time t [A]t field, making sure it's lower than [A]₀.

-5. Enter the elapsed time t in seconds in the Time (t) field.
+6. Enter the elapsed time in seconds into the Time (t) field.

-6. Read the Rate Constant (k) and its units.
-Also note the Half-Life — this tells you the practical timescale of the reaction.
+7. Read the resulting Rate Constant (k) and note the Half-Life for a sense of the reaction's practical timescale.

 Formula & Methodology